 Manage Microsoft feedback for your organization

-As the admin of a Microsoft 365 organization, there are now several policies to help you manage the feedback collection and the customer engagement experience of your users when using Microsoft 365 applications.
+As the admin of a Microsoft 365 organization, there are several policies to help you manage the feedback collection and the customer engagement experience of your users when using Microsoft 365 applications.
 You can create and use existing Azure Active directory groups in your organization for each of these policies.
-With these polices, you can control how different departments in your organization can send feedback to Microsoft.
-Microsoft reviews all feedback submitted by customers and uses this feedback to improve the product.
+With these policies, you can control how different departments in your organization can send feedback to Microsoft.
+Microsoft reviews all feedback submitted by customers and uses this feedback to improve the product experiences for users, including by improving the quality of AI-generated responses and troubleshooting product issues.
 Keeping the feedback experiences turned On allows you to see what your users are saying about the Microsoft products they're using.
 The feedback we collect from your users is available in the Microsoft 365 admin center.

 To learn more about the types of feedback and how Microsoft uses user feedback, see Learn about Microsoft feedback for your organization.